-Audit and reporting
+Audit & Reporting

-Annual report and accounts

-Financial statements and auditor reports should present an accurate and fair view of the company's position and long-term prospects.
-Companies should submit their annual report and accounts, signed off by an independent, competent, and qualified auditor, well before the annual general meeting, in line with high-quality auditing standards.
-Where we have concerns with financial reporting or audit processes, we support voting against approving the annual report and accounts, and/or the election of members of the audit committee.
+- Annual Report and Accounts: Financial statements and auditor reports should present an accurate and fair view of the company's position and long-term prospects.
+Companies should submit their annual report and accounts, signed off by an independent, competent, and qualified auditor, well before the AGM in line with high-quality auditing standards.
+Where we have concerns with financial reporting or audit processes, we support voting against approving the annual report and accounts, and/or the election of members of the audit committee. - External Auditor: Statutory audits are important for shareholder protection.

-External auditor

-Statutory audits are important for shareholder protection.
 The auditor's independence is essential as shareholders depend on the information presented in company reports to make informed decisions.
 We believe that high non-audit fees can undermine auditor independence and a clear breakdown of the fees paid for audit and non-audit services should be reported.
-Long audit tenure may also compromise independence and objectivity and we encourage audit committees to adopt a policy on tendering and rotation in line with best practice guidelines.
+Long audit tenure may also compromise independence and objectivity and we encourage audit committees to adopt a policy on tendering and rotation in line with best practice guidelines. - Risk Management: The board of directors is responsible for overseeing the implementation of strategic and operational risk management, as well as internal audit and control systems.

-Risk management

-The board of directors is responsible for overseeing the implementation of strategic and operational risk management, as well as internal audit and control systems.
 We expect companies to establish board-level risk oversight and disclose any material ESG risks, and how they manage or intend to manage them.
 Boards should set standards for corporate responsibility and establish a culture with defined values to reduce risks to the company's sustainability and reputation.

-Cyber security risks

-In an increasingly online world, digital privacy, digital security and personal data protection are important issues.
+- Cyber Security Risks: In an increasingly online world, digital privacy, digital security and personal data protection are important issues.
 Poor cyber risk mitigation can have a significant potential impact on operations and financial performance, including loss of reputation and customer confidence.
-Cyber security risks should be integrated within the overall cyclical company risk management framework and relevant policies and procedures should be in place to reduce the risk of an incident.

-Sustainability reporting

-We expect companies to publicly disclose information on their exposure to and management of material ESG risks and opportunities and the role of the board in overseeing sustainability-related factors.
-The disclosure should be aligned to material sector and industry indicators, such as those identified in the Sustainability Accounting Standards Board's materiality framework, now part of the International Sustainability Standards Board (ISSB) under the International Financial Reporting Standards Foundation.
+Cyber security risks should be integrated within the overall cyclical company risk management framework and relevant policies and procedures should be in place to reduce the risk of an incident. - Sustainability Reporting: We expect companies to publicly disclose information on their exposure to and management of material ESG risks and opportunities and the role of the board in overseeing sustainability-related factors.
+The disclosure should be aligned to material sector and industry indicators, such as those identified in the Sustainability Accounting Standards Board (SASB)'s materiality framework, now part of the International Sustainability Standards Board (ISSB) under the International Financial Reporting Standards (IFRS) Foundation.
 To support consistency and comparability in sustainability disclosure, we encourage companies to adopt an internationally recognised sustainability reporting standard.
-We particularly encourage the use of those created by the TCFD, the International Integrated Reporting Council, the Sustainability Accounting Standards Board and the Global Leader for Impact Reporting (GRI).
+We particularly encourage the use of those created by the TCFD, the International Integrated Reporting Council (IIRC), the Sustainability Accounting Standards Board (SSAB) and the GRI.

-Where possible, sustainability-related reporting should also seek to address 'double materiality', for reporting on the company's external impacts on society and the environment, as well as internal impacts on the company's financial performance.
+Where possible, sustainability-related reporting should also seek to address "double materiality", for reporting on the company's external impacts on society and the environment, as well as internal impacts on the company's financial performance.
 In particular, we follow the concept of double materiality on climate-related topics, assessing both the biggest impacts climate change has on investee performance and the significant impact it has on nature, climate and society.